If you're a rental property owner, you know the importance of finding great tenants to occupy your properties.

 Having a title that stands out is everything when it comes to rental listings.
 If your title doesn’t grab the interest of tenants, it will be quickly buried amongst the thousands of other posted listings.

 If you are so inclined, you can try to come up with a creative or humorous title to generate some interest, but the safest approach is to write a simple title that provides the most important information.

-When prospective tenants are sifting through hundreds of listings online, they’re focus will be on ones that list the desired location, size, and the number of bedrooms/baths.
-Most listing sites like Craigslist or Zumper allow you to list the city/neighborhood separately from the listing headline, so it’s redundant to use your precious headline space to do so.
+When prospective tenants are sifting through hundreds of listings online, their focus will be on ones that list the desired location, size, and the number of bedrooms/baths.
+Most listing sites like Craigslist or Zumper allow you to list the city/neighborhood separately from the listing headline, so it's redundant to use your precious headline space to do so.
 On sites like these, describe where your property is in relation to what your target demographic would be interested in.

 Let’s return to our small San Francisco studio apartment scenario, where you’d do well to feature a destination that would appeal to a young single.
-Let’s say your studio is a 5 minute walk away from the world-famous Fuego night club.
+Let’s say your studio is a 5-minute walk away from the world-famous Fuego nightclub.
 You could start with the following:

 1 Bed/1 Bath Studio minutes away from the legendary Fuego club

 Next, highlight the most desirable property feature or a move-in incentive that you’re offering.
 For example, if you just installed all new appliances, or are offering $200 off the first month’s rent, add that into the title line: